terencezl/terencezl.github.io/index.md

 _Ph.D., Physics, 2012 – 2017_

 I spent 4 years as a funded researcher working on crystalline materials simulation with Density-Functional Theory on supercomputing clusters.
-I became proficient with Linux and Python and their scientific computing eco-systems.
-It naturally paved my way to the growing Data Science and Machine Learning fields, and as soon as GPUs became more available, Deep Learning.
+I became proficient with **Linux** and **Python** and their **scientific computing** eco-systems, e.g. **NumPy**, **SciPy**, **matplotlib**, **pandas**, etc. It naturally paved my way to the growing Data Science and Machine Learning fields, and as soon as GPUs became more available, Deep Learning.
 I took a lot of additional courses to be fully equipped in these domains before dissertation defense.

 During this time I published [14](https://scholar.google.com/citations?user=AT89GwYAAAAJ&hl=en) peer-reviewed papers with ~600 citations.
 I got the opportunities to present in numerous international conferences, and mentored three undergraduate and two graduate students.